Shiriny24/colossus/docs/source/index.rst

   astrophysical quantities in a single or in a few lines of code.
 For this purpose, numerous fitting functions have been pre-programmed.
 * *Stand-alone, pure python:* No dependencies beyond numpy and scipy, no C modules to be compiled.
   You can install Colossus either as a python package using pip or clone the repository.
+  Optionally, external Boltzmann solvers can be used.
 * *Performance:* Computationally intensive routines have been optimized for speed, often using interpolation tables.
 Virtually all functions accept either numbers or numpy arrays as input.